 If you have trouble, contact a librarian using the Ask A Librarian Portal - http://sru.libguides.com/aalportal.

 While the librarians strive to have sufficient electronic resources available to support our online learners, there may be times when you need or want a physical book or other item.
-Here are some options:
+Unfortunately, we cannot ship physical books to distance students - but here are some options if you must have a physical copy of a book.

 Option One: Visit Campus